Explaining Object Detectors via Collective Contribution of Pixels: Approach

-As described the previous section, when $r \geq 2$, the proposed method increases the number of combinations ${}_{|N\setminus S_{k-1}|} C_r$, making real-time execution challenging.
-To mitigate this, we introduce 1) patch selection and 2) step restriction.
-Specifically, patch selection reduces the number of patches to be combined to fewer than $|N\setminus S_{k-1}|$, and step restriction limits the combination process to the early steps.
-While these methods can reduce the total number of combinations and thus lower the computational cost, they may theoretically lead to a decrease in accuracy.
+When $r{\ge}2$, the number of combinations ${}_{|N\setminus \mathcal{B}_{k-1}|}C_r$ increases combinatorially, making real-time execution challenging.
+We therefore introduce two modules: patch selection and step restriction.
+The first limits the patches involved in the combination process, and the second confines the combination process to the early steps.
 In \cref{sec:analysis_patch_combination}, we show that these modules significantly reduce generation time with only a slight decrease in accuracy.

-\textbf{Patch selection.} \quad We limit the number of patches to be combined under the assumption that the combination of patches with the highest reward is crucial individually.
-Let $L$ be the number of patches to be combined, and $P^{L}_{k}$ be the set of target patches to be combined at step $k$, where $|P^{L}_{k}|=L$.
-Next, $P^{L}_{k}$ is determined as follows:
+See App.~\ref{sec:reduction_patch_comb_app} for details.